-As recently as 2010, subscription boxes as we know them hardly existed.
-It wasn’t until 2011 when subscription boxes started to take off, with brands like BirchBox, Dollar Shave Club, and NatureBox becoming household names.
-From 2011 to 2016, the subscription box industry grew nearly 100% per year according to McKinsey.
+Subscription boxes seem unstoppable now.
+But as recently as 2010, the business model barely existed.
+Rather, it was around 2011 when subscription boxes started to take off, with brands like BirchBox, Dollar Shave Club, and NatureBox becoming household names.

 Because subscription box businesses are so hot right now, a lot of people want to cash in.
 You might be one of them since you’re reading this article!
 So let’s talk about how you can start a subscription box business in 10 easy steps.